olgazim/1800_202230_DTC06/README.md

 This browser based web application to ...

 * Hi my name is Olga.
 I'm excited about this project because it will help people I know.
 * Hi my name is Jason.
 I'm excited about this project because...
-Hi my name is Natalie and I'm excited about this project.
+* Hi my name is Natalie and I'm excited about this project.
-Hi I'm Jason

 ## Technologies